SBSoftwareDev/toolbox/notes/React.md

 # React
 React is a frontend framework for Javascript.
 React performs almost like a tree, working with components.
 React works well with dynamic content loading.
 React loads new frontend content by *comparing changes* in the webpage, almost like tracking with Git.
+This note is a **quick-reference** to the *major* features of React.

 ### Table of Contents
 1. [Getting Started](#getting-started)